Arrow BOOK

 • Temporary muscle weakness with Botox

-Arrange a consultation to discuss whether piriformis muscle injection or Botox may be appropriate.
+Arrange a consultation to discuss whether piriformis muscle injection or Botox may be appropriate for your symptoms.